wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 The article summarizes the deployment prerequisites, helps you to configure replication settings, and enable protection for virtual machines.
 It finishes up by testing failover to make sure everything's working as expected.

-If you run into problems post your questions on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/Forums/zh-CN/home?forum=hypervrecovmgr) <!-- keep by customization: end -->.
+If you run into problems post your questions on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/forums/azure/home?forum=hypervrecovmgr).

 ## Before you start